Information Centre

 Do not take OFEV®:

-- If you are pregnant,
+If you are pregnant

-liver problems, kidney problems, bleeding problems, taken blood-thinning medicines, taken pirfenidone, heart problems, recent surgery, high blood pressure, high blood pressure in the vessels of the lungs, aneurysm or artery dissections.
+Talk to your doctor or pharmacist before taking OFEV® if you have or have had liver problems, kidney problems, bleeding problems, take blood-thinning medicines, take pirfenidone, heart problems, recent surgery, high blood pressure, high blood pressure in the vessels of the lungs, aneurysm or artery dissections.

 Possible side effects of your treatment and how to manage them